“Look deep into nature, and then, you will understand everything better.” – Albert Einstein

 Cloudbridge interpretive tours are a great way for visitors to learn about the local animal and plant life, reforestation, and the reserve in general.
 Accompanied by a naturalist, visitors see the hidden secrets of the reserve, and are able to enter parts of the reserve shut off to the general public.
 Knowledgeable about the reserve’s history and biodiversity they are passionate about its conservation, our naturalists are able to educate tourists on a variety of relevant topics such as deforestation, climate change and current and past scientific research carried out on the reserve.
 Knowledgeable about the reserve’s history and biodiversity, our naturalists are able to educate tourists on a variety of relevant topics such as deforestation, climate change, and current and past scientific research carried out on the reserve.
 At the same time, we also give people tools to help them actively participate in the protection of our planet and its rainforests.
 See the Tours page for more information.

-- Given/taken part in a total of 18 environmental educational talks/activities at 6 local schools.
+- Given/taken part in many environmental educational talks/activities at various local schools.

-- 1,000 hours spent on educational programs with international students.
+- Thousands of hours spent on educational programs with international students.

 Find out more